-WHAT IS REVENUE RECOGNITION
+WHAT IS SAAS REVENUE RECOGNITION?

-WHAT ARE THE TYPES OF REVENUE RECOGNITION
+WHAT ARE THE TYPES OF SAAS REVENUE RECOGNITION?

 Whilst the simplicity is good, this method does make forecasting difficult and if your inventory scales with your business then it’s harder to keep track.

 Accrual - Both revenue and expenses are accounted for when they are booked, not when they are paid, in turn making accurate tracking of monthly recognized revenue (MRR) possible.
 This is better for larger organizations, not least as it is an IRS stipulation if you earn more than $25 million gross per year.